fish-shell/fish-shell/sphinx_doc_src/faq.rst

         echo either variable defined
     end

-Keep in mind that a defined variabled could be empty.
-Both of these commands define an empty variable: ``set var`` and ``set var ""``.
+Keep in mind that a defined variabled could also be empty, either by having no elements (if set like ``set var``) or only empty elements (if set like ``set var ""``).
+Read on for how to deal with those.

 How do I check whether a variable is not empty?